 by Robert Wheeler

 We all want our daily activities and our life in general to be comfortable, manageable, and meaningful.
-To have this we need to feel that we can influence important things, and that things have some predictability and explanation.
+To have this we need to feel that we can influence important things, and that these things have some predictability and explanation.
 We live in a cause and effect environment, and we have an innate need for an explanation that provides cause for our activities.
 Science nicely provides natural explanations of our physical surroundings, but does not answer questions and explanation about deeper cause like why we are here.
 For these, supernatural explanations involving religions have developed and have dominated societies.
 Why do we need both natural and supernatural explanations?

 At one time the explanation of causes was quite limited.
 Our primitive ancestors knew that sunshine caused their body to get warm and that the sun could be considered the local or proximate cause.
 But what caused the sun to be there in the first place?
 The warmth had a natural explainable cause, however the sun’s presence was a mystery.
 Explaining the sun’s existence required assumption of an ultimate or distal cause.
-Either because of discomfort from that mystery or because of some insight, a supernatural explanation was accepted.
+Either because of discomfort from that mystery or because of some insight, supernatural explanations were developed.
 The use of a supernatural explanation to alleviate the mystery is called “God-of-the-gaps.”
 The use of insight is called “revelation.”
 Thus began religion and belief in supernatural causes.
-As objective knowledge revealed the sunrise to be a natural terrestrial event, the belief that a supernatural force pushing up the sun was abandoned and the God-of-the-gaps and revelation were questioned.
+As objective knowledge revealed the sunrise to be a natural terrestrial event, the belief that a supernatural force pushing up the morning sun was abandoned and both God-of-the-gaps and revelation were questioned.
 This questioning exists today as a conundrum, an unresolved conflict.
-Scientific findings caused natural explanations to replace supernatural explanations and religious dogma, but still conflict exist between explanations from science and religion.
+Scientific findings caused natural explanations to replace many supernatural explanations and religious dogma, but still conflict exist between explanations from science and religion.

 There is a hazy line between naturalism and supernaturalism.
 Naturalism is defined as the doctrine that physical laws are adequate to account for all phenomena.
-Supernaturalism is defined as belief in supernatural power and source of existence.
-There are many other definitions for naturalism, supernaturalism, natural, and supernatural, however the ones used here are most widely used to deal with the issue of validly explaining ultimate questions either with scientific information or by non-scientific insight.
+Supernaturalism is defined as belief in supernatural power that is the source of existence.
+There are many other definitions for naturalism, supernaturalism, natural, and supernatural, however the ones used here are most widely used to deal with the issue of validly explaining questions of existence.